The Royal Brompton & Harefield Hospitals Charity – Organ Care Systems

 A brighter outlook for heart transplant patients

 ‘As a teen when I read about Dr. Christian Bernard’s accounts of heart transplants I was amazed at the incredible contributions to human life science can make.
 Later I was blown away to hear him speak when he visited my school’, says our Executive Trustee, Soma.
 ‘In 2018 we learned that local hospitals The Royal Brompton and Harefield were seeking funding for Organ Care Systems (OCS).
 OCS is a new technology that’s revolutionising the success of critical heart transplants, drastically improving the outlook for patients.
-Our matched-funding grant of £100,000 will help cover the cost of OCS transplants.’
+Our matched-funding grant of £100,000 helped cover the cost of OCS transplants.’

 The importance of donations